lguangyu/kseq_cpp/README.md

 +
 <-- qual data -->
 ```
-If a fastq file contains non-zero length quality data, however, the length of this quality data is not the same as the seq data,
+If a fastq file does contain non-zero length quality data, however, its length does not match the seq data,
-the parser should fail, and returns a negative value.
+the parser should fail, and return a negative value `kseq_parser::status::fail`

 It is designed in this way as the difficulties in parse Sanger format fastq,
-where the seq and quality leading character (i.e. '@' and '+') will also appear in the quality data.
+where both allowing the seq and quality leading characters (i.e. '@' and '+') to appear in the quality data, and multi-line quality data simultaneously.

-The parser, however, assumes quality data and seq data have the exact same length,
+To find an easy solution, the parser assumes any quality data, whenever available, will be in the exact same length as the corresponding seq data (line breakers are not counted).
-thus will extract the exact same number of characters from the stream after pass a quality header line, and treat them as quality data
+Hence it will extract the exact same number of characters from the stream when parsing the quality data, no matter what actual character it is (only line breaker is excluded).
-If the lengths not match, the parse of next seq will be problematic.
+In this approach, if the lengths do not match, part of the next seq might be extracted before being actually parsed.
-The only exception is extra line breakers.
-They are trimmed when counting 'number of characters'.